mishiesmunchies/mishiesmunchies.github.io/pages/order.md

 For more information, check out the Ordering section in our [FAQ](faq).

 ## Allergens
-- All rolls are vegan and dairy-free.
+- All Cinnamon Rolls are Vegan and Dairy-free created using Almond Milk and Plant-based Oils.
 - Due to the baking process, we cannot guarantee a nut-free environment.
 - If you have a severe allergy, please order at your own discretion.
 - Message [@mishiesmunchies](https://www.instagram.com/mishiesmunchies/) on Instagram for more information.